spacetelescope/jwst/docs/jwst/outlier_detection_coron/arguments_coron.rst

   second (typically lower threshold) for masking lower-level bad pixels adjacent to those found in the first pass.
 Valid values are a pair of floating-point values in a single string (for example "5.0 4.0").

+``--maskpt``
+  The percent of maximum weight to use as lower-limit for valid data;
+  valid values go from 0.0 to 1.0.